Myanmar’s Malaria Timebomb: A Global Threat?

 “The biggest challenge we face is travel restrictions due to conflict,” Saw Oliver reveals.
 “It affects our ability to deliver supplies to volunteers.
 Sometimes, we can’t even reach them by phone because of cell network issues or because they have been displaced.”

-A YSDA health worker tests a community member for malaria in Karen State, Myanmar.
-(YSDA/CPI)
+YSDA health workers conduct malaria testing at a school in Karen State, Myanmar.

 “The international community needs to mobilize rapidly to prevent Myanmar’s malaria resurgence from becoming a global threat.”